syncfusion-content/windowsforms-docs/WindowsForms/GroupBar/FAQ/How-to-customize-the-Splitter-color-in-the-GroupBar.md

 ---
 layout: post
-title: How to customize the Splitter color in the GroupBar
+title: How to customize the Splitter color in the GroupBar | WindowsForms | Syncfusion
 description: Frequently Asked Questions
 platform: WindowsForms
 control: GroupBar